-In the previous stages of review and assessment areas of potential exceedence of the air quality objectives for SO2 and PM10 were identified following LAQM.TG4 (00).
-The latest guidance, LAQM.TG (03) requires the assessment to be carried out in greater detail by considering 500x500m areas.
-The detailed modelling carried out in this Stage 3 uses the 1x1km areas, but this takes account of all areas of significant domestic solid fuel burning.
-In practice, the high resolution modelling and the method of source definition used in this report means that defining a 1x1km area makes no difference to the output when compared with a smaller total area.
-This is because treatment of the sources with the present model is at a resolution of 10 - 20m, hence the model output for a given location is the same whether the area modelled is a 1x1km area or a 0.5x0.5km area or less.
+Newtownabbey have screened to determine the necessity for a stage 3 review and assessment on the basis of the number of domestic fuel burning properties within 1x1km grids, as defined in (LAQM.
+TG4 (00)).
+As required by the Northern Ireland Policy guidance the latest technical guidance LAQM.TG (03) methodology should be used for domestic fuel combustion modelling where possible.
+In practice, the high resolution modelling and the method of source definition used in this report means that defining 1km areas makes no difference to the output when compared with a smaller total area.
+This is because treatment of the sources with the present model is at a resolution of 10-20m, hence the model output for a given location is the same whether the area modelled is a 1x1km area or a 0.5x0.5km area or less.